EldenSim/udp_ftp_stateless/README.md

         1. Try to merge file using `merge_temp_files`
         1. If successful, remove finished file data from storage vectors
         1. If not successful, return from task and continue loop

+# Possible Areas of Improvement

+-   Handling of nested folder structure (i.e Able to retain folder structure during transmission)
+-   Use of different FEC to speed up encoding and decoding times
+    -   RaptorQ
+-   Optimising Receiver logic
+    -   Compact the `storages` vec into one vec with a struct that contains all information
+-   More efficient handling of shared memory on heap, instead of `Arc<Mutex<T>>` types